david

 Chemical dependency is an illness that tells the sufferer that nothing's wrong!

-Much of what you've just read described the danger of either regularly abusing drugs
+Much of what you've just read described the danger of either regularly abusing drugs or alcohol, or becoming dependent on them -

 You may be thinking that you know of people who get drunk now and then -